 Wisconsin is lucky to have several drive-in theaters remaining.
 Luckily for us because social distancing is essentially built into this big screen experience.

 Whether you want to visit a drive-in closer to home or are planning a summer road trip elsewhere in the state, here’s a list of eight Wisconsin drive-ins where you can enjoy a movie from the safety and comfort of your own vehicle – all while sharing the nostalgia and making lasting memories with your family.
 All theaters update their movie showings on their websites and Facebook pages.
 Check ahead for the most up-to-date information.

 Ballpark Commons, 7900 Crystal Ridge Rd, Franklin

 This brand new drive in will be the closest available drive in theater to Milwaukee!
-Scheduled to open Memorial Day weekend and run through Labor Day, the new Milky Way Drive In will accommodate 150 vehicles and offer two shows daily when the Milwaukee Milkmen are playing away games, typically with family films for the early show and more grown-up features for the evening.
+Scheduled to open Memorial Day weekend and run through Labor Day, the Milky Way Drive In accommodates 150 vehicles and offer two shows daily when the Milwaukee Milkmen are playing away games, typically with family films for the early show and more grown-up features for the evening.
 Also planned is a weekly late-night feature for young adults and teens.
 In addition to big-screen cinematic entertainment, a robust array of stadium food and drink concessions will be available including a “car hop” option where we deliver right to the car.